Force Law for Simple Harmonic Motion

 Force Law For Simple Harmonic Motion

 Let us use an example to develop the force law for simple harmonic motion.
-The most basic example of the simple harmonic motion is a spring-block system.
+The most basic example of simple harmonic motion is a spring-block system.
 Consider a mass m block attached to a spring, which is then attached to a stiff wall.
 The block is supported by a frictionless surface.

 The spring is at its equilibrium position when we do not pull it, that is when no force is exerted to it.
 The net force acting on it is zero in this condition.
 Let’s try two different things and see what happens.